Opinion: When Should Biopharma Companies Buy, Partner or Develop Innovative Assets?

 Proactively conducting this analysis allows companies to optimize resource allocation, manage risks effectively and capitalize on market opportunities while remaining flexible to navigate the complexities of the industry.
 Strategic foresight and decision-making positions industry leaders and their teams to meaningfully contribute to the biotech industry while addressing unmet medical needs and ultimately improving patient outcomes.

-Anshul Mangal is the president of Project Farma and Precision for Medicine’s Manufacturing Solutions and a board member at the Alliance for Regenerative Medicines, Alliance for mRNA Medicines and IQHQ.
+Anshul Mangal is a biotech entrepreneur, experienced executive, board member, philanthropist and attorney.
+He is the president of Project Farma, Precision for Medicine’s Manufacturing Solutions.
+He is also a board member at the Alliance for Regenerative Medicines, Alliance for mRNA Medicines and IQHQ.

 Jim Watson is a vice president at Project Farma and has more than 25 years of experience in the pharmaceutical industry.
 He has worked for small and established pharmaceutical and biotech organizations launching early phase manufacturing strategy, conceptual design, user requirement specifications, verification, validation, facility turnover and facility operations.